 Disclaimer: I am not a lawyer or an Uber representative.
-This article should be treated as my personal interpretation of the law and Uber’s policy.
-Non-US citizens should talk to an attorney before applying to drive for Uber.
+This article is my personal interpretation of Uber’s policy and the law.
+You should speak to an attorney if you’re a non-US citizen looking to drive for Uber.

 Are you eligible to become an Uber driver if you’re not a citizen of the US?
 I’ve seen this question from international students looking to make extra money and visa workers who want a second job.
 Do you have to have a green card (permanent residency status), or can you work for Uber while you hold other types of visas?

 It’s not an easy question to answer because Uber doesn’t publicly explain rules for noncitizens, and as a noncitizen you might not want to risk your residency status by trying to apply for a job that could cause trouble with immigration officials.
 I wanted to get to the bottom of this, so I emailed my local Uber support team for a clear answer that can help you make a more informed decision.

 Uber says: You need a Social Security number to become a driver

 I asked an Uber representative if a noncitizen can drive for Uber, and I got this brief response:

 “The background check requires a Social Security number.
 If the potential partner has a Social Security number then that would work.”

 So…that’s it?
 I was hoping that the Uber rep would explain whether visa workers and other nonresidents in the US are permitted by the Department of Homeland Security (DHS, the agency that oversees immigration) to drive for Uber, but instead I got that deceptively simple answer.

 You qualify for Uber if you have a Social Security number, but an SSN isn’t always work authorization